StarRocks/starrocks-kubernetes-operator/doc/deploy_starrocks_with_operator_howto.md

 The scaling process lasts for a while.
 You can use the command `kubectl -n starrocks get pods` to view the scaling progress.

+**Add cautions on scale-in FE nodes**:

+FE nodes can be scaled-in, but there are some limitations:

+1. FE nodes can only be scaled-in step by step.
+If the last scale-in operation is not completed, the next scale-in operation cannot be performed.
+2. Each time less than half of the nodes can be scaled-in.
+3. You can't do 3->1 scale in.

 ### 3.4.
 Using ConfigMap to configure your StarRocks cluster